Visit our Re-post guidelines

 Hundreds of drugs contribute to liver toxicity even when used in correct doses.
 It's the number one reason drugs are withdrawn from the market.

-A recent editorial in the Journal of the Chinese Medical Association notes that in today's world, "a hepatoprotectant is urgently needed."
+An editorial in the Journal of the Chinese Medical Association notes that in today's world, "a hepatoprotectant is urgently needed."
 It also suggests the tiny sesame seed and its oil may well be that protector.

 Sesame oil is rich in an anti-inflammatory lignan known as "sesamin."
 Lignans are a type of polyphenol found in many seeds, fruits, and vegetables.